AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 Consider this: if "refactoring" is changing code under test, then how well can you refactor if any change breaks tests?

 With this approach, we have freedom to refactor the code under test liberally.
-The service layer is not doing anything except forwarding calls and could be deleted?
+When a service layer class is not doing anything except forwarding calls, and could be deleted?
 Go ahead, tests should still compile and pass.
 Split one large controller into two?
 No problem!
 Do away with controllers entirely and use [minimal web API routes](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api) instead?
 Fine, it's under test!

 ### But is it _Unit_ tests?